Toranosuke Takagi: Post–Formula One career

 In 2000, Takagi joined Nakajima Racing's Formula Nippon team, earning eight victories in ten races, the most dominant performance ever by a driver in the series.
-He later competed in CART (Champ Car) for the Walker Racing team in 2001 and 2002 finishing in a career-best 4th place in Houston, Texas.
-He transferred to Indy Racing League and joined Mo Nunn Racing, finishing 10th in 2003.
-In the same year, he competed in the Indianapolis 500, starting in 7th place and finishing in 5th, earning him the Indianapolis 500 Rookie of the Year award.
+He later competed in CART for the Walker Racing team in 2001 and 2002 finishing in a career-best 4th place in Houston, Texas.
+He transferred to Indy Racing League and joined Mo Nunn Racing, finishing tenth in 2003.
+In the same year, he competed in the Indianapolis 500, starting in seventh place and finishing in fifth, earning him the Indianapolis 500 Rookie of the Year award.

 After another, largely disappointing season in the IndyCar Series, Takagi returned to Japan in 2005 to compete in Formula Nippon once again, taking part ownership of the Cerumo team and running one of their cars in his own name (Takagi Planning with CERUMO).
-Takagi also was one of the co-drivers of the #38 Toyota Supra Super GT car, claiming the series title along with Yuji Tachikawa.
+Takagi also was one of the co-drivers of the No. 38 Toyota Supra Super GT car, claiming the series title along with Yuji Tachikawa.
 Takagi's title made him the first Super GT rookie to become champion in the GT500 class since John Nielsen and David Brabham in 1996, as well as the last until Jenson Button in 2018.